 Paratuberculosis, also called „Johne´s disease“, is a chronic inflammatory intestinal disease of ruminants caused by Mycobacterium avium subsp. paratuberculosis (Map).

 After a latency period of several years clinical symptoms (diarrhea, weight loss and fatigue) are only visible in the final stage of the disease.
+Chronic diarrhea is observed in cattle and increasingly also in goats, while sheep are mainly characterized by weight loss and fatigue.
 However, Map is shed in high amounts via faeces also before clinical symptoms occur.
 Young animals are most susceptible for infection.
 Paratuberculosis is spread via trade with clinically healthy, latently infected animals.

 The disease, which is reportable in Germany, has been reported from all regions of the country.
 Up to now it was detected in cattle, sheep, goats, red deer, roe deer und in a donkey.
 It causes considerable direct and indirect economic losses which are most severe in dairy herds (reduced milk yield, diminished slaughter value because of weight loss, increased susceptibility to other diseases, direct animal losses).